How to properly separate billing and invoicing for maximum efficiency

 Managing net terms on cash inflows and outflows

-Companies with bill pay automation rely on cashflows to make sure funds are available when those bills come due.
+Companies utilizing accounts payable software with bill pay automation rely on cashflows to make sure funds are available when those bills come due.
 Offering net terms on your invoicing can delay those cashflows and potentially cause defaults in your payment system.
 To prevent this, you also need to automate invoice processing.
 The two systems need to be integrated for best results.

 Automate bill payments and invoice management with Ramp